Silver Creek High School (Indiana)

 Silver Creek High School is a high school serving grades 9-12 located in Sellersburg, Indiana.
 It is part of the Silver Creek School Corporation, created in 2020 by the split of the West Clark Community Schools.
 The school colors are orange and blue, and the mascot is the Dragon.

+Athletics

 Silver Creek's athletic teams are part of the 10-school Mid-Southern Conference.
-Silver Creek's boys basketball team won the 2019 and 2021 IHSAA 3-A state championships with its star player, Trey Kaufman-Renn, who currently plays for Purdue.
+They have won four state championships.